 Federal Railroad Administration (FRA) Regulations

 The FRA was created in order to issue safety regulations to promote railroad safety.
-Our attorneys are familiar with the FRA and what regulations they have enacted to ensure the safety of all railroad workers.
+Our railroad physical injury lawyer is familiar with the FRA and what regulations they have enacted to ensure the safety of all railroad workers.

 What is The Locomotive Inspection Act?